nmswainston/relay-clientops/README.md

 ## 📝 License

-This is a demonstration project for Better Direct's client ordering portal.
+This is a demonstration project for Relay.

 ## 🤝 Contributing

 This is a private project.
-For questions or suggestions, please contact the Better Direct team.
+For questions or suggestions, please contact the Relay team.

 ---

-**Built with ❤️ for Better Direct**
+**Built with care for Relay**